Skip to main content

 Photo by Emarie Majors

 Rachel Akana is a senior from Kea’au, Hawai’i.
-She is majoring in political science and Social Work while also minoring in Hawaiian studies and public panagement.
+She is majoring in political science and Social Work while also minoring in Hawaiian studies and public management.
 Growing up, she enjoyed judo and taking care of plants.
 She is passionate about addressing the economic poverty and the well-being of Native Hawaiians and the Pacific Islander population.
-She loves empowering people and lifting people up while bringing them together.
-You can often catch her biking to the Kahuku food trucks when she is craving a good poke bowl and wanting to take a break from school.
+She loves empowering people and lifting people while bringing them together.
+You can often catch her biking to the Kahuku food trucks when she is craving a good poke bowl and wants to take a break from school.
 She is an eternal learner and has a never-ending book list.
 She plans on going to J. Reuben Clark Law School to help form policies that provide more resources to those in need.

 RFHD Advisory Board